pega2077/ai_file_manager/README.md

 Tagged with #ForTheLoveOfCode
 ## Internationalization

-The app now reads shared translations from the new `locales/` directory.
-React screens load the dictionaries through the `I18nProvider`, and the Python FastAPI backend can access the same JSON files via `python/i18n.py`.
-Add new languages by creating another JSON file in `locales/`, keeping the key structure in sync, and restart the desktop application.
+Shared translations now live in `client/locales/`.
+The React renderer imports JSON via the `@locales` alias, and the Python FastAPI backend (`python/i18n.py`) will look in `client/locales/` first and fall back to the legacy root `locales/` if needed.
+To add a language, create `<lang>.json` in `client/locales/` mirroring the existing structure, and restart the desktop application.